champierre/ml2scratch/README.md

     <img src="images/en/scratch.png" />

-    <span style="color:red;">[Caution] Please open ML2Scratch and Scratch on different windows as shown in the following capture screen.
-If you open them in different tabs of the same window, they will not work.</span>
+    [Caution❗] Please open ML2Scratch and Scratch on different windows as shown in the following capture screen.
+If you open them in different tabs of the same window, they will not work.

     <img src="images/en/windows.png" />